-When focusing on specialization patterns in terms of sectoral employment shares, Panels (a), (b) and (c) of Figure 10 confirm that the areas that specialize in agriculture become much more concentrated in space.
+When focusing on specialization patterns in terms of sectoral employment shares, Figure 10(a-c) confirms that the areas that specialize in agriculture become much more concentrated in space.
 While in the year 2000 we still have many locations with agricultural employment shares above 20% scattered around the globe, by the year 2200 areas of high agricultural specialization are limited to a few regions.
 In the absence of climate change, those regions are concentrated in South America, sub-Saharan Africa and India's Ganges Valley.
 With rising temperature, clusters of agricultural specialization shift to Central Asia, China and Canada.